tkerby/flipperzero-firmware-wPlugins/instructions/instructions.md

 <img src="screenshots/pager-9.png" width="256">

-Now imagine we need want to receive more signals here.
+Now imagine we want to receive more signals here.
 There are two ways to do it:
 - Go to "Scan" menu like on your first usage
 - Click on "Scan here for more".